RonanLegin/MLstripes4JWST/README.md

 - tensorflow addons: `pip install tensorflow-addons`.
 - colorednoise: `pip install colorednoise`.

-These packages are used to simulate training data and to perform data augmentation.
+These additional packages are used to simulate training data and to perform data augmentation.

 ## Contact